The International 2023 Playoffs Predictions – Matchup Analysis

-To enjoy a livelier experience, TI11 takes place in Singapore.
-TI11 tickets are open for purchase, and we covered a handy Singapore travel guide as well.
+To enjoy a livelier experience, TI12 takes place in Seattle.
+TI12 tickets are open for purchase, and we covered a handy Seattle travel guide as well.
 It covers transport, nearby accommodations and even tourist spots for your enjoyment.

 Read also: Dota 2 The International Fantasy